edwardyipck/Project-Euler-Codewars/README.md

 # Project-Euler and Codewars
-These are my Python solutions to various Project Euler and Codewars problems that I found interesting
+These are my Python solutions to various Project Euler and Codewars problems that I found interesting.